FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/07-Certificates-and-Secrets/README.md

 Client Secrets are simple to configure but require secure storage and periodic rotation.

+Client Secrets should always have an expiration date.

+Long-lived secrets increase the risk of credential exposure and should be avoided.

+Microsoft Entra ID no longer recommends non-expiring secrets, and administrators should implement rotation processes before expiration.

 Because they are shared secrets, they present a higher security risk than certificate-based authentication.

 ---